-Elizabeth Cheney, daughter of former Vice President Dick Cheney, is an outspoken and controversial proponent of hawkish U.S. foreign policies and founder of the lobbying group Keep America Safe, which is closely tied to a web of neoconservative advocacy organizations.
+Elizabeth Cheney, daughter of former Vice President Dick Cheney, is an outspoken and controversial proponent of hawkish U.S. foreign policies.
+She is the cofounder of the Alliance for a Stronger America, a hawkish 501(c)4 organization she launched with her father in 2014, as well as Keep America Safe, a now-defunct neoconservative advocacy group.

 In mid-2013, Cheney announced that she was challenging Wyoming Sen. Mike Enzi in the upcoming Republican primary.
 Many observers expressed surprise at her decision to take on the relatively popular Enzi—and also to contest a seat in Wyoming rather than Virginia, where she has spent most of her life.
 Indeed, one poll released after Cheney's announcement suggested that nearly half of Wyoming Republicans thought that she should run in Virginia instead.

-Early on, some observers linked Cheney's bid to a growing tendency among younger conservatives to challenge establishment politicians seen as too "consensus-minded," suggesting that the reliably conservative Enzi could be vulnerable for cooperating with Democrats on legislation designed to allow states to tax online transactions.
-But the backlash from older party figures was considerable, with GOP senators closing ranks around Enzi and former Sen. Alan Simpson (R-WY) warning that Cheney's bid could bring about "the destruction of the Republican Party of Wyoming."
-"I love Liz Cheney," added well-known conservative pundit Ann Coulter.
+The backlash from establishment party figures was considerable, with GOP senators closing ranks around Enzi and former Sen. Alan Simpson (R-WY) warning that Cheney's bid could bring about "the destruction of the Republican Party of Wyoming."
+"I love Liz Cheney," added conservative pundit Ann Coulter.
 "But why should we be having a rancorous primary against a good Republican senator other than for Liz Cheney's ego? … We are allowing shysters to take advantage of the Republican Party."

-Citing health issues in her family (later reports said her daughter had been diagnosed with diabetes), Cheney ultimately dropped her bid in January 2014 amid anemic poll numbers, a high-profile Cheney-family dispute over gay marriage, and a number of minor scandals that prevented her from making any headway among Republican voters in the state.
+Cheney ultimately dropped her bid in January 2014.
 "Ms. Cheney never was able to focus much on her opponent, spending much of her five-month candidacy fending off distractions to her campaign," reported the New York Times after Cheney's announcement.
 "A campaign meant to carry on the Cheney banner of pugnacious conservatism, especially on national security, offered a vivid reminder about the limitations of transferring political power."
-One November 2013 poll showed Cheney more than 50 points behind Enzi.
+One November 2013 poll had shown Cheney more than 50 points behind Enzi.

 Keep America Safe